Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 What We Do

 ACTS is a Tusla multidisciplinary clinical service with the remit of supporting young people who are at severe risk of harm and at risk of placement in special care or detention.
-Our multidisciplinary team provides intensive therapy and consultation for those with complex needs.
+Our multidisciplinary team provides assessment, consultation and therapy services for those with complex needs.
 ACTS work toward therapeutic goals as defined and monitored with young people and the networks of family and professionals involved in their lives.

 Who We Support